Reading time: ~7 mins.

 General Media Pitch Tip: Unless a publication, journalist or influencer publishes a recurring content column or a theme like ‘how we did it’, don’t pitch a story about your business that is exactly like a recent story; the story is done.
 Sorry to break it to you.

-Sign up for my upcoming newsletter designed for non-PR professionals, PR NOW.
+Consider signing up for my newsletter written for non-PR professionals, B2B PR NOW.

-If you’d like to keep up with my thoughts on PR, follow me on LinkedIn.
+If you’d like to keep up with my thoughts on B2B public relations, follow me on LinkedIn.